Use Supabase with Hono

 Changes to API keys

-The legacy keys will be deprecated shortly, so we strongly encourage switching to and using the new publishable and secret API keys.
+The older anon and service_role keys will work until the end of 2026 but we strongly encourage switching to and using the new publishable (sb_publishable_xxx) and secret (sb_secret_xxx) keys now.

 Terminal